microsoft/appcenter-sdk-react-native/DemoApp/ios/Pods/Target Support Files/Pods-DemoApp/Pods-DemoApp-acknowledgements.markdown

 # Acknowledgements
 This application makes use of the following third party libraries:

-## MobileCenter
+## AppCenter

-Microsoft Mobile Center SDK for iOS
+Visual Studio App Center SDK for Apple platforms

 Copyright (c) Microsoft Corporation